INVASIVE PRENATAL TESTING

 NON INVASIVE PRENATAL TESTING (NIPT)

-The Harmony ™ Prenatal Test is an early and accurate test for Down's Syndrome and other trisomy conditions.
+This Prenatal Test is an early and accurate screening test for Down's Syndrome and other trisomy conditions.
+For Down Syndrome the test is 99.8% sensitive, making it the most accurate screening test, to date.
 The test can also evaluate fetal sex and sex chromosome (X,Y) conditions.
+It can be done from 10 weeks gestation and is best done in conjunction with genetic counselling.